jameshfisher/jameshfisher.com/_posts/2020-01-22-how-to-sort-a-stack-using-one-additional-stack.md

 ---
-title: "How to sort a stack using one additional stack"
+title: How to sort a stack using one additional stack
-tags: ["ctci", "programming", "haskell"]
+tags:
+  - ctci
+  - programming
+  - haskell
 ---

 Question 3.6 of _Cracking the Coding Interview_: